July 18, 2018

 Need an electrician to calculate what size generator your home needs?
 Give us a call at (800) 226-2636 or schedule an appointment online.

-You can also check out our generator service page to get an idea of what we offer.
+You can also check out our generator installation page to get an idea of what we offer.

 Generators are sized based on their electrical output, not their physical dimensions.
 They’re measured in watts (W) or kilowatts (kW), both of which are a measurement of electricity (1kW = 1,000W).